How to watch WWE SmackDown, Raw, NXT and NXT UK on TV in the UK

-WWE followers are set to witness a brand new period for pro-wrestling within the UK with dwell protection now being proven on BT Sport in 2020.
+WWE followers are set to witness a brand new period for pro-wrestling within the UK with stay protection now being proven on BT Sport in 2020.

-Weekly SmackDown, Uncooked and NXT occasions are staged all over the world and have the most popular superstars in probably the most gripping storylines, and you’ll watch all of them in your TV.
+Weekly SmackDown, Uncooked and NXT occasions are staged world wide and have the most popular superstars in probably the most gripping storylines, and you’ll watch all of them in your TV.

-HEARALPUBLICIST has rounded up the whole lot that you must find out about easy methods to watch WWE within the UK on BT Sport.
+HEARALPUBLICIST has rounded up every thing that you must find out about easy methods to watch WWE within the UK on BT Sport.

 Uncooked is broadcast at 1:00am within the early hours of each Tuesday morning.

-It is going to be proven every week on BT Sport 1 and on-line through the BT Sport participant and app.
+It will likely be proven every week on BT Sport 1 and on-line through the BT Sport participant and app.

 - Take a look at the most recent BT Sport offers – together with non-contract month-to-month passes